About UX+ University

 Who You Are

-- Skilled communicator and facilitator — You have excellent command of the English language, are adept in public speaking, and can express thoughts clearly.
+- Skilled communicator — You express yourself well both in speaking and in writing.
 You're also a great listener — you pay close attention to the speaker and respond appropriately.
-On top of that, you create a learning environment that encourages student involvement and participation.

 - Self-driven work ethic — You need to be a self-starter who loves taking initiative and seeing things through to completion.

-- Knowledgeable UX practitioner — You are a UX practitioner that possesses a profound knowledge in UX Design.
-You are familiar with Design Thinking, UX Research methods, UX and UI Design principles, Agile methodologies, Design Sprints, among many other related topics.
+- Knowledgeable UX practitioner — You're a UX practitioner who possesses profound knowledge on UX Design.
+You're familiar with Design Thinking, UX Research methods, UX and UI Design principles, Agile methodologies, Design Sprints, among many other related topics.
 More importantly, you can communicate these concepts to students in an understandable, digestible manner.

 What You'll Do